Programs of Study

 Yale-University of Puerto Rico M.D./Ph.D.
 Cooperative Program

-The Yale-UPR M.D./Ph.D Cooperative Program allows students to obtain an M.D. from the University of Puerto Rico-Medical Science Campus (UPR-MSC) and a Ph.D. from the Yale Combined Program in the Biological and Biomedical Sciences (BBS) in approximately eight years.
+The Yale-UPR M.D./Ph.D Cooperative Program allows students to obtain an M.D. from the University of Puerto Rico Medical School (UPR-SOM) and a Ph.D. from the Yale Combined Program in the Biological and Biomedical Sciences (BBS) in approximately eight years.
 This program is targeted to those students who are committed to a research career in biomedical, translational, or health sciences, and who meet the requirements for admission to both the Ph.D. program at Yale and the M.D. program at UPR-MSC.

 Application and Admissions Process

-Prospective students apply simultaneously to UPR-MSC and to Yale through each institution’s respective online application process.
-The admission process for UPR-MSC School of Medicine starts in December and ends by mid-March, by which time Yale usually provides its decision on admissions to the Ph.D. program.
+Prospective students apply simultaneously to UPR-SOM and to Yale through each institution’s respective online application process.
+Students may also apply to the cooperative program during their first year at UPR-SOM.
+The admission process for UPR-SOM starts in December and ends by mid-March, by which time Yale usually provides its decision on admissions to the Ph.D. program.
 Students must be accepted by both programs to participate in the M.D./Ph.D.
 Cooperative Program.
-Admission to UPR-MSC or to Yale does not guarantee admission to the M.D./Ph.D.
+Admission to UPR-SOM or to Yale does not guarantee admission to the M.D./Ph.D.
 Cooperative Program.

 Program Details